lisp-docs/process-dpans3r/output/chap-26/cg-b-glossary/_cg-b-glossary.md

 data flow by a *format directive* due to a prefix notation within the *format string* at the *format directive*’s point of use.
 See Section 22.3 (Formatted Output).
-“In "~3,’0D", the number 3 and the character #\0 are parameters to the ~D format directive.”
+“In "&#126;3,’0D", the number 3 and the character #\0 are parameters to the &#126;D format directive.”